peji8559/minutes/Minutes-02-13.md

 ## Fake Financial Exchange

-or some kind of data gathering
 ## could be device based or could be webscraping based
+   some sort of data based app

 ## p2p website: something similar to uber eats
 "Craigslist but prettier"